 - Making significant design changes: You’re giving your site a facelift and want to ensure your visitors aren’t shocked by the sudden change.
 Give them a heads-up with a friendly maintenance mode message.

-Learn More: Fix “There Has Been A Critical Error On Your WordPress Website”
+Learn More: Fix “There Has Been A Critical Error on Your WordPress Website”

-Steps to Set Up WordPress Maintenance Mode in Your WordPress Site
+Methods to Set Up WordPress Maintenance Mode in Your WordPress Site

 Learn how to enable Maintenance Mode on your WordPress site with these steps:

-1. Using cPanel in WordPress Dashboard
+Method 1: Using cPanel in WordPress Dashboard

-Log in to your cPanel account and navigate to the WordPress Dashboard section.
-Select the Core option, where you’ll find the Maintenance Mode feature.
 Toggle the slider to activate or deactivate the maintenance mode functionality.
 This method is straightforward and doesn’t require any additional plugins.
 However, it doesn’t offer customization options for the maintenance page.

 Find Out: How To White Label Your WordPress Admin Dashboard?

-2. Using the SeedProd Plugin
+Method 2: Using the SeedProd Plugin

-Start by downloading and installing the SeedProd plugin on your WordPress site.
-Once installed, access the plugin’s dashboard and select a maintenance mode template of your choice.
 Utilize the drag-and-drop builder to customize templates of your choice by adding text, images, and custom branding elements.
 After making the desired changes, save them and activate the maintenance mode page.
 This method provides extensive customization options but requires a premium plugin.

 Learn More: AI Website Templates You Need To Know About

-3. Using the WP Maintenance Mode Plugin
+Method 3: Using the WP Maintenance Mode Plugin

 Download and install the WP Maintenance Mode plugin on your WordPress site.
 In the WordPress dashboard, navigate to Settings → WP Maintenance Mode.
 Here, you’ll find various tabs, such as General, Design, Modules, Manage Bot, and GDPR, where you can configure different settings.
-Activate the maintenance mode and customize the splash page by adding a title, heading, text, background color, and image.
-This plugin offers free customization options, but the interface may confuse some users.

 Keep Reading: Impact of Chatbots on WordPress Websites

-3. Using the WP Maintenance Plugin
+Method 4: Using the WP Maintenance Plugin

 Install and activate the WP Maintenance Plugin on your WordPress site.
 Customize the maintenance landing page by navigating through sections such as General, Colors & Fonts, Pictures, Countdown, CSS Style, SEO, Social Networks, Footer, and Settings.
-This plugin offers numerous customization options and is generally easy to use but requires a premium version.

-Also Check: How To Remove Unused CSS In WordPress?
+Also, Check: How To Remove Unused CSS In WordPress?

-5. Using a Custom Function
+Method 5: Using a Custom Function

 Access the Appearance → Theme Editor section in the WordPress admin dashboard.